orientechnologies/orientdb-docs/gettingstarted/demodb/queries/DemoDB-Queries-Friendship.md

 FROM (
   SELECT expand(customer)
   FROM (
-    MATCH {Class: Profiles, as: profile, where: (Name='Santo' AND Surname='OrientDB')}-HasFriend-{Class: Profiles, as: friend}<-HasProfile-{class: Customers, as: customer} RETURN customer
+    MATCH {Class: Profiles, as: profile, where: (Name='Santo' AND Surname='OrientDB')}-HasFriend-{Class: Profiles, as: friend}<-HasProfile-{class: Customers, as: customer}
+    RETURN customer
   )
 )
 ORDER BY NumberOfOrders DESC
 LIMIT 3
 ```

-In the _Browse Tab_ of [Studio](../../../studio/README.md), using the query above, this is the obtained list of records (only few records are shown in the image below):
+In the _Browse Tab_ of [Studio](../../../studio/README.md), using the query above, this is the obtained list of records:

 ![](../../../images/demo-dbs/social-travel-agency/query_5_browse.png)